Have you ever been to a conference or trade show and felt like it wasn’t worth the effort or the time or the money?

-Finally, the handshake is a really clear cue and will get even the most persistent person to realize that you want to make a graceful exit.
+Finally, the handshake is a really clear cue and will get even the most persistent person to realize that you want to make a lasting impression.
 Smile, stick out your hand and give a nice send-off with well wishes, such as, “Good luck today.” or “Break a leg in your workshop.” or “Safe travels.”

-Insider Tip: One of the benefits of using the context come on is that a graceful exit is built in.
+Insider Tip: One of the benefits of using the context come on is that a lasting impression is built in.
 For example, if you are chatting with someone in the coffee line, you have a natural exit once you both get your lattes.

 #7: Know Your Limits

 If you are not an extrovert, don’t try to be!
 Even if you are an extrovert, we all have limits.
 The worst way to do a conference is to try doing it all, even when you’re exhausted or out of your element.
 In my book Captivate, I talk about locations that make you thrive and places that make you survive.
 Do you do better one-on-one?
 Then setting up coffees at conferences is going to be way more productive for you than attending a break-out session.
 Do you love late nights?
 Then host an after-party!
 Knowing your limits also applies to food, sleep and timing.
 If you are particular about food, bring your own snacks.
 If you aren’t a morning person, think about skipping the morning session so you have more energy for the happy hour event.

 Here’s the bottom line: You don’t have to do it all.